MatiasJJ/lumi-userguide/docs/software/installing/easybuild.md

 want full control and install dependency by dependency before installing the package (which may be very useful if building right away fails).

-EasyBuild now does the installation to the location that you have defined with the EBU_USER_PREFIX varialbe at the [bullet point 1](#1-preliminary-step-set-up-the-location-for-your-easybuild-installations).
+EasyBuild now does the installation to the location that you have [defined](#preliminary-step-set-up-the-location-for-your-easybuild-installations) with the EBU_USER_PREFIX varialbe.
 With our GROMACS example case, the location of the installed module would be:

 `/project/project_<id>/EasyBuild/modules/LUMI/22.06/partition/C/GROMACS`